 Replacement:

-The construction of adaptors shall allow the easy insertion and withdrawal of the plug, and prevent the plug from working out of the socket-outlet part of the adaptor, in normal use.
+The construction of adaptors shall allow the easy insertion and withdrawal of the plug, and prevent the plug from working out of the socket outlet part of the adaptor, in normal use.

 For the purpose of this test, resilient earthing contacts, irrespective of the number, are considered as one pole, and non-resilient earthing contacts (for example solid pins used for earthing), irrespective of the number, are considered not to be a pole.